**Page description appears here**

 References:

-[9] HUNT, K.J., JOHANSEN, T.A., KALKKUHL, J.C., FRITZ, H. and GÖTSCHE, T.H.
+[9] HUNT, K.J., JOHANSEN, T.A., KALKKUHL, J.C., FRITZ, H. GÖTSCHE, T.H.
 (1997).
-Nonlinear speed control design for an experimental vehicle using a generalised gain scheduling approach.
-IEEE Trans. on Control Systems Technology, Submitted for publication.
+Nonlinear speed control design for an experimental vehicle using a generalised gain scheduling approach, IEEE Trans. on Control Systems Technology, Submitted for publication.

-[12] GEHRING, O. and FRITZ, H. (1997).
-Practical results of a longitudinal control concept for truck platooning with vehicle-to-vehicle communication, in IEEE Conference on Intelligent Transportation Systems, Boston, USA, Submitted for publication.
+[12] GEHRING, O. FRITZ, H. (1997).
+Practical results of a longitudinal control concept for truck platooning with vehicle-to-vehicle communication, In IEEE Conference on Intelligent Transportation Systems, Boston, USA, Submitted for publication.

-[15] ÅSTRÖM, K. J. and WITTENMARK, B. (1997).
+[15] ÅSTRÖM, K. J. WITTENMARK, B. (1997).
 Computer Controlled Systems: theory and design, Prentice-Hall, Third Edition.

 [18] HUNT, K.J., Ed.
 (1993).
 Polynomial Methods in Optimal Control and Filtering, P. Peregrinus.

-[24] ZHAO, J., GOREZ, R and WERTZ, V. (1997).
-Fuzzy control based on linear models, in Multiple Model Approaches to Modelling and Control, R. Murray-Smith and T. A. Johansen, Eds.
+[24] ZHAO, J., GOREZ, R WERTZ, V. (1997).
+Fuzzy control based on linear models, In Multiple Model Approaches to Modelling and Control, R. Murray-Smith and T. A. Johansen, Eds.
 Taylor and Francis Ltd., London.

-[27] JOHANSEN, T. A. and Foss, B. A. (1997).
-ORBIT-operating regime based modeling and identification toolkit, in Preprints IFAC Symposium on System Identification, Kitakyushu, Japan, pp. 961-968.
+[27] JOHANSEN, T. A. Foss, B. A. (1997).
+ORBIT-operating regime based modeling and identification toolkit, In Preprints IFAC Symposium on System Identification, Kitakyushu, Japan, pp. 961-968.

 [31] LJUNG, L. (1987).
 System Identification: Theory for the User, Prentice-Hall, Inc., Englewood Cliffs, NJ.